|Chief of Engineering & Technology/Wastewater|

 Assists with the development and administration of the EBROSCO annual operating budget, including the forecast of funds needed for projects, staffing, equipment, materials, and supplies.

 Assists in the development of policies and procedures for response to routine storm events, hurricanes, flooding, and other crisis events.

-Appears in a variety of public settings to represent Public Works, including Metro Council meetings, public hearings, public outreach programs, and before various boards and courts to testify in appeals and other legal actions.
+Appears in a variety of public settings to represent Environmental Services, including Metro Council meetings, public hearings, public outreach programs, and before various boards and courts to testify in appeals and other legal actions.

 Participates in providing customer service to internal and external customers by responding to and resolving escalated sensitive inquiries and complaints; negotiates sensitive and controversial issues.